vasilii-kovalev/state-manager-examples/README.md

 ## Repository description

-This repository contains variations of the same SPA (single-page application) build with different state managers to demonstrate their capabilities.
+This repository contains variations of the same SPA (single-page application) built with different state managers to demonstrate their capabilities.

 ## Application description